jessica-taylor/hashlattice/README.md

 The intention is that it's as close to a purely functional programming language you can get while still allowing internal data to be mutated.
 This restriction can be accomplished with a Javascript sandbox.

-### Static computations
+### Computations

-A *static computation* is some Javascript code that produces a value and can access a few functions that are guaranteed to be deterministic.
+A *computation* is some Javascript code that produces a value and can access a few functions that are guaranteed to be deterministic.
 Specifically, the form of the computation is data:

     {'data': {
         // a mapping from variable name to data